The Covenant in depth

 The Covenant is not…

-Rather, it is a promise with two enduring principles about how the Armed Forces community can be treated fairly, which are implemented in different ways and to varying degrees by thousands of organisations across the UK.
+Rather, it is a promise with two enduring principles about how the Armed Forces community can be treated fairly, which are implemented every day in many different ways and to varying degrees by thousands of organisations across the UK, and across the public, private and third sectors.

-For information about all the benefits available to those working in Defence and their families, please see Discover My Benefits.
+To find out about the package of benefits available to those working in Defence and their families, please instead visit the Discover My Benefits website.

 The Covenant does not…

-Therefore, the Covenant is not relevant to many aspects of Service life.
-This means it should not be assumed that the cause of every problem is a lack of Covenant implementation.
+This means the Covenant is not relevant to many aspects of Service life.
+Therefore, it should not be assumed that the cause of every problem is a lack of Covenant implementation.
 Nor that the solution to every problem is better Covenant implementation.

-Much support provided to the Armed Forces community does not count as either removing disadvantage or special provision, as defined above.
-Therefore it does not count as “Covenant”, and is not covered on this website.
+Much support provided to the Armed Forces community doesn’t count as either removing disadvantage or special provision, as defined above.
+Therefore, it does not count as “Covenant”, and is not covered on this website.